-- Prepare and download a video clip from the WPWMA's odor monitoring and dispersion modeling system that displays the estimated odor dispersion plume relative to the location identified in the odor notification.
+- 1. Prepare and download a video clip from the WPWMA's odor monitoring and dispersion modeling system that displays the estimated odor dispersion plume relative to the location identified in the odor notification.
 Depending on conditions and other proximate (time and location) odor notifications, prepare the video clip to begin approximately 30 minutes to 1 hour prior to the earliest time the odor was reported as first being experienced and approximately 1 hour after the latest time the odors were experienced. - 2.
-Download the relevant information from the Odor Notification System and the Odor Monitoring and Dispersion Modeling System for incorporation into the investigation report template shown in Exhibit D. - 3.
-Identify and select the nearest upwind, pre-defined modeling location for the purposes of identifying and recording site and time-specific odor intensity estimates for inclusion in the report template. - 4.
-Add a summary of the onsite investigation (if any) to the report template. - 5.
-Email the completed report template and video clip to the individual who reported the odor (if an email was provided) and to the PCAPCD.
+If the notification is within the defined five-mile delineation of the facility, run a reverse trajectory model, which represents the location and the specific time of the odor report (where and when the odor was experienced) approximately sixty (60) minutes prior to the time and location the odor was experienced based upon wind speed and direction. - 3.
+Add a summary of the onsite investigation (if any) to the report template. - 4.
+Email the completed report, video clip, and reverse trajectory if applicable to the individual who reported the odor (if an email was provided), to the PCAPCD and the LEA.